Open-Model-Initiative/graphcap/doc/dev/servers/inference_bridge.rst

     │  └─────────────┘  └───────────────┘ │
     └─────────────────────────────────────┘

-Stateless Design and Broker Integration
+Stateless Design
 ======================================

-Message Broker Integration
+REST API Design
 -------------------------

-The Inference Bridge integrates with a message broker (RabbitMQ) to maintain its stateless nature:
+The Inference Bridge maintains its stateless nature through a well-defined REST API:

-1. **Message-Based Communication**: All caption requests come through the message broker, which handles message routing.
+1. **Request-Response Pattern**: Each caption request is a self-contained HTTP transaction.

-2. **Complete Request Packages**: Each message contains all necessary information to process a request:
+2. **Complete Request Packages**: Each request contains all necessary information to process the caption:
-   * Image data or references
+   * Image data or references (file paths, URLs, or base64-encoded data)
-   * Perspective configuration
+   * Perspective specification
    * Provider selection
    * Processing parameters

-3. **Response Routing**: After processing, results are published back to the broker, which routes them to the appropriate service.
+3. **Independent Processing**: Each request is processed independently without knowledge of previous requests.

-4. **No Persistent Connections**: The bridge doesn't maintain persistent connections to clients, enhancing scalability.
+4. **No Session State**: The service doesn't maintain session state between requests.

 Maintaining Statelessness
 ------------------------